C. Glenn Begley: Career

 In the 1980s Begley did an apprenticeship under Donald Metcalf who was a pioneer of hematology in Australia.
 This was at the Walter and Eliza Hall Institute of Medical Research, the oldest medical research institute in Australia.
 This was for 3 years while Begley was a PhD student.

-Begley worked at Amgen in California from 2002-2012.
+Begley worked at Amgen in California from 2002 to 2012.
 Amgen is a biotechnology company that scientific research into drug development strategies and then markets them.
 He was the vice president and global head of hematology/oncology research.

 On 15 March 2012 C. Glenn Begley was announced as the senior vice president of research and development at TetraLogic Pharmaceuticals in Pennsylvania.
-He worked there from 2012-2016.
+He worked there from 2012 to 2016.

-During this time, he also worked as a Non-Executive director and senior clinical advisor at Oxford BioTherapeutics (2012-2017).
+During this time, he also worked as a Non-Executive director and senior clinical advisor at Oxford BioTherapeutics (2012–2017).

 Begley is currently the CEO of BioCurate.
 The aim of BioCurate is to recognize potential in biomedical research and then invest to accelerate the process of converting the research into medicine and therapies.